Custom Tools

 )

-Both in-process and Hermes tools are passed to a session via the :mcp_servers option and work identically from Claude's perspective.
+Pass the custom server to a session via the :mcp_servers option.
+Both in-process and subprocess tools work identically from Claude's perspective.

 # Allow all tools from an in-process server